Hierarchical matrix arithmetic with accumulated updates: Numerical experiments

 \section{Numerical experiments}

-According to the theoretical estimates, we cannot expect the new algorithm to lead to an improved \emph{order} of complexity, since evaluating the products of all relevant submatrices still requires $\mathcal{O}(n k^2 p^2)$ operations.
+According to the theoretical estimates, we cannot expect the new algorithm to lead to an improved \emph{order} of complexity, since evaluating the products of all re\-le\-vant submatrices still requires $\mathcal{O}(n k^2 p^2)$ operations.
 But since the computationally intensive update and merge operations require only $\mathcal{O}(n k^2 p)$ operations with accumulated updates, we can hope that the new algorithm performs better in practice.

 The following experiments were carried out using the H2Lib\footnote{Open source, available at \url{http://www.h2lib.org}} package.
 The standard arithmetic operations are contained in its module \texttt{harith}, while the operations with accumulated updates are in \texttt{harith2}.
 Both share the same functions for matrix-vector multiplications, truncated updates, and merging.